catalyst-cloud/catalystcloud-docs/source/object-storage/storage-access-control.rst

 Creating a WRITE access rule
 ============================

-The ``READ ACL`` does not however give the user rights to create or delete objects in the container they can view.
-In order to do this they will need to be included in the ``WRITE ACL``
+The ``READ ACL`` does not give the user rights to create or delete objects in a container, they can only view the contents.
+In order to perform create or delete actions, the user will need to be included in the ``WRITE ACL``.

-First let's repeat the process we used earlier to add the read access rule and add a write access rule to the access_1 container for restricted-user-2.
+First let's repeat the process we used earlier to add the read access rule; and instead add a write access rule for our restricted-user-2.

 .. code-block:: bash